-- To make full disclosure to the other spouse of all material facts and information relative to the existence, characterization, value of assets and amount of debt in which the marital community has or may have an interest and/or liability and to make full disclosure relative to separate property assets and debts
+- To make full disclosure to the other party of all material facts and information relative to the existence, characterization and value of assets, and the amount of debt in which the marital community has or may have an interest and/or liability, and to make full disclosure relative to separate property assets and debts.

-- To provide equal access to all information, records and books that pertain to the value and character of assets in which the marital community has or may have an interest, as well as debts for which the marital community is or may be liable
+- To provide equal access to all information, records and books that pertain to the value and character of assets in which the marital community has or may have an interest, as well as debts for which the marital community is or may have liability.

 Possible breaches of fiduciary duty during the marriage may include:

-However, not all things that may initially look like breaches of a fiduciary duty during the marriage actually are, such as:
+However, not all things that may initially look like a breach of fiduciary duty during the marriage actually are, such as: